Welcome, Guest. Please login or register.

 I use the USPS website, but I always have to make a guess at the weight first.

-I did a quick search and it seems there's a huge price range for scales, so I'm not sure what to go with.
+I did a quick replacement and it seems there's a huge price range for scales, so I'm not sure what to go with.
 I don't want to make a big investment in this, I just want to stop trying to compare items to a bag of sugar!:)

 PinKixx